 - It supports convolution networks

-- It can be run on the CPU and GPU
+- Can be run on the CPU and GPU

 - Comes with extensive documentation and developer guides